manu-embeddedlinux/docs/content/get-started/exploring-integrations/github-developer-program.md

   - API
 ---

 Building an application that integrates with {% data variables.product.prodname_dotcom %}?
 Register for our Developer Program!
 The possibilities are endless, and you enjoy the kudos.
-[Register now](https://github.com/developer/register).
+To get started, you can register for our Developer Program [Register now](https://github.com/developer/register).

-## Scratch an itch
+## Solve a problem

 Build your own tools that seamlessly integrate with the place you push code every day.